machocam/rummikub/README.md

 ##Rules

-Here are the rules according to http://www.rummy-games.com/rules/rummikub.html:
+*Here are the rules according to http://www.rummy-games.com/rules/rummikub.html:*

-###RULES

 SABRA WAY is played by 2, 3, or 4 people.
 It is played very much like cards except you play with tiles.
 There are 106 tiles in the game including 2 jokers.